 Fabio Espinal Nunez, 33, of New Jersey, and Brad Schlenker, 63, of Illinois, were operating a Gulfstream IV on a charter flight carrying a Brazilian family from Suriname to Dubai when they landed at Conakry’s Ahmed Sékou Touré International Airport to refuel.

-Both pilots were met at the aircraft by a large contingent of armed military personnel.
-Espinal Nunez said roughly 100 soldiers surrounded the airplane, pointing rifles while shouting in French, and that multiple armored vehicles were positioned nearby.
-Schlenker described the encounter as an “ambush,” and said radio transcripts and flight documentation show the crew had clearance to land.
+The pilots were met at the aircraft by a large contingent of armed military personnel.
+According to Espinal Nunez, roughly 100 soldiers surrounded the airplane, pointing rifles while shouting in French, while multiple armored vehicles were positioned nearby.
+Schlenker described the encounter as an “ambush,” adding that radio transcripts and flight documentation show the crew had clearance to land.

 The pilots’ families are now publicly urging the Trump administration to intervene.
 In an interview with CBS News, Schlenker directly appealed to President Trump for help.

 The case is unfolding against a tense security backdrop in Guinea’s capital.
 On February 10, sustained gunfire was reported near Conakry’s central prison, prompting deployments of armed security forces in the administrative district, according to Reuters.
 Authorities did not immediately explain what triggered the shooting.
-Al Jazeera reported the gunfire coincided with the transfer of a notorious inmate linked to Guinea’s 2009 stadium massacre, though the outlet said it remained unclear what set off the shooting and did not report a confirmed death toll.
+According to Al Jazeera reports, the gunfire coincided with the transfer of a notorious inmate linked to Guinea’s 2009 stadium massacre.
+However, the outlet noted that the exact cause of the shooting remained unclear and it did not state a confirmed death toll.

-Family sources, meanwhile, claim violence linked to a failed prison break attempt escalated overnight.
-Those details, including any casualty count, could not be independently confirmed.
+Meanwhile, family sources claim violence linked to a failed prison break attempt escalated overnight.
+Those details, including any casualty count, have not been independently confirmed.

-For now, the pilots remain in custody as their relatives press US officials to elevate the case from consular assistance to direct diplomatic engagement, arguing the men were operating a lawful flight, remained in contact with air traffic control, and should never have been detained for a planned fuel stop.
+For now, the pilots remain in custody, as their relatives press US officials to elevate the case from consular assistance to direct diplomatic engagement.
+They argue that the men were operating a lawful flight, remained in contact with air traffic control, and should never have been detained for a planned fuel stop.